polterguy/polterguy.github.io/documentation/magic.endpoint/index.md

-All other types of payloads will be passed in as the raw stream, not trying to read from it in any ways, allowing you to intercept reading with things such as authentication, authorisation, logic of where to persist content, etc.
+All other types of payloads will be passed in as the raw stream, not trying to read from it in any ways, allowing you to intercept reading with things such as authentication, authorisation, logic of where to persist content, etc. To see how you can handle these streams, check out the _"magic.lambda.io"_ project's documentation.

 ## Meta information